Do you charge an ADMISSION FEE?

 I am a parent, am I allowed BACKSTAGE?

 Sorry, no. Only staff, teachers, and dancers are allowed backstage.
-In some cases, we can make an exception when studios need the assistance of assigned parent chaperones or prop assistants.
+In some cases, we can make an exception when a studio needs the assistance of assigned parent chaperones or prop assistants.
 All adults backstage must have a pass.

 Do you assign DRESSING ROOMS?